-The ornate two-story exterior facade of the Village Theater/Germania Theater will be saved.
-It is located on the Gold Coast at 1550 N. Clark Street adjacent to the Designated Chicago Landmark Germania Club Building.
-A Designated Chicago Landmark since 2009, the façade of the Village Theater will be carefully incorporated into the new adjacent residential development.
+The ornate two-story exterior facade of the Village Theater/Germania Theater will be saved and partially reconstructed as necessary.
+It’s located on the Gold Coast at 1550 N. Clark Street adjacent to the Designated Chicago Landmark Germania Club Building.
+A Designated Chicago Landmark since 2009, the façade of the Village Theater will be carefully incorporated into the new residential development and serve as its principal entry, thanks in part to the advocacy of Preservation Chicago.
+The development team is a joint venture between Golub & Co. and CIM Group with architecture firm Solomon Cordwell Buenz.
+The new 10-story building will deliver 32 condominium units.

 The development team is a joint venture between Golub & Co. and CIM Group with architecture firm Solomon Cordwell Buenz.
 The new ten-story building will deliver 32 for-sale condominium units.